 In this seasonal program of Christian Education, art activities, storytelling, tea parties and Bible stories, children learn about our Sacramental Life in the Episcopal Church and caring for God’s creation.
 Adventures happen from 4-5:30 p.m.
 Tuesdays in July, October, Advent, Lent and for special occasions like Valentine’s Day, All Hallows Eve, All Saints Day and Holy Week.

-Children’s Lenten Adventures take place on February 28, March 15 and March 28.
-The children will witness the burning of the palms in preparations for Ash Wednesday and learn about the Stations of the Cross, the last supper and foot washing.
-For more information and to register, contact Ann MacVicar at 982-4447, ext.
+Lenten Adventures took place on February 28, March 15 and March 28.
+The children witnessed the burning of the palms in preparations for Ash Wednesday, learned about the Stations of the Cross, the last supper and foot washing.
+For more information on the Children’s Adventure series contact Ann MacVicar at 982-4447, ext.
 119.

 Valentine Adventures – February 14, 2017 was The Great Valentine Cookie Bake-off!
 Families and friends met in the library at 4 p.m. for a story about love and sharing, followed by the Great Cookie Bake-off in Palen Hall.
 Children had cookies to take home and enough to share with shut-ins and friends who are not able to come.

 A Day in the Country – In the Spring, families car pool to Mora County to Camp Davis for an outing that includes fishing, hiking, barbecue and a “day in the country”.
 The family camp is owned by the family of Betty Davis, a former Parishioner at Holy Faith.

 Children’s Christmas Pageant – The Christmas Pageant, open to all children, is an integral part of the Christmas Eucharist at 4:00 p.m.
 December 24.
 For more information, contact Ann MacVicar

 at 982-4447 ext.
 119.